-IR Response Number(s) What is the Issue?
-1.2b, 3.8.1ab, 3.10.20
+IR Response Number(s) 1.2b, 3.8.1ab, 3.10.20

 DeBeers defines biodiversity as "the variety of life at all levels of organization from gene to landscapes, and the ecological and biological processes through which these levels are connected" (p.
 10-55 of the EAR).